Andrew Western

-Andrew Howard Western (born 18 March 1985) is a British politician serving as Member of Parliament (MP) for Stretford and Urmston since 2022.
-A member of the Labour Party, he has been Parliamentary Under-Secretary of State for Transformation in the Department for Work and Pensions since 2024.
-Prior to his election to Parliament, Western served as Leader of Trafford Council from 2018 to 2023.
+Andrew Howard Western (born 18 March 1985) is a British politician who has served as Minister of State for Employment since 2026.
+A member of the Labour Party, he has been the Member of Parliament (MP) for Stretford and Urmston since 2022.

+Prior to his election to Parliament, Western served as Leader of Trafford Council from 2018 to 2022.

 Early life

 Andrew Howard Western was born at Wythenshawe Hospital, and grew up in Timperley, Trafford.

-His mother Denise Western (née Firth) was a Labour councillor on Trafford Council.
+His mother Denise Western (née Firth) served as a Labour councillor on Trafford Council for Broadheath Ward until her death in 2025.

 Western attended Altrincham Grammar School for Boys, before studying History and Politics at Sheffield University, graduating in 2006.
 He returned to Trafford after university, and before becoming council leader worked in project management within the engineering sector, focusing particularly on transport infrastructure.
 Western lives in Urmston.

 Politics

 Local government

 Western joined the Labour Party in 2006, holding various roles at a branch and constituency level over the following 10 years.

 He was first elected to Trafford Council at the 2011 local elections, representing Priory ward, which largely consists of Sale town centre.

 Western was subsequently re-elected at both the 2015 and 2019 local government elections.

 Western became Deputy Leader of the Labour Group on Trafford Council in May 2014, before becoming Labour Group Leader, and Leader of the Opposition, in November 2014.